wagenadl/ppersist/README.md

 ## Introduction

-There are many ways to save data from python for future use, but none are quite as convenient as Matlab and Octave’s “save”:
+There are many ways[^1] to save data from python for future use, but none are quite as convenient as Matlab and Octave’s “save”:

     save filename.mat variableA variableB ...